chrismonit/chroma_clade/README.md

 ## Installation
-Pre-compiled apps are available for the following systems.
+Pre-compiled apps are available for the following systems:

 **Windows:** found in `apps/windows/chroma_clade.exe` from the links above.